Helping dogs feel safe, calm, and understood

 You'll meet rescue dogs, puppies, and a few very special dogs that taught me some of the most important lessons I've ever learned.

-You'll also get a fun behind-the-scenes video peek into my everyday life working with 15-20 dogs at a time using The CALM DOG Connection.
+You'll also get to see a fun behind-the-scenes video peek into my everyday life working with 15-20 dogs at a time using The CALM DOG Connection.

 You leave the house… and your dog starts to panic.
 Pacing, barking, destruction, accidents.